 - The 'exchange of contracts'; you pay your deposit and the contract becomes effective.
 At this stage both buyer and seller are bound to see the deal through

-- Completion day is typically two weeks after exchange, although occasionally it can happen on the same day
+- Completion day is typically one/two weeks after exchange, although occasionally it can happen on the same day

 - Completion is the day the property becomes yours.
 The contract will say something about having the deal done by noon.
 In practice it's down to the length of the chain involved as the money starts at the bottom and is transferred all the way up.
 Completion day is fraught with delays.
 You can't have the keys until the house is paid for